apache/ozone/.github/pull_request_template.md

 and you need to set the title of the pull request which starts with the corresponding JIRA issue number. (e.g. HDDS-XXXX.
 Fix a typo in YYY.)

-Please replace this section with the link to the original pull request)
+Please replace this section with the link to the Apache JIRA)

 ## How was this patch tested?